Professor Ian D Hogg

 - Global climate change & environmental stress

 - Collins, Gemma (in progress).
 The effects of climate change on the genetic diversity of soil arthropods.

 - Gilman, Andrew (in progress).
 Biodiversity assessment of freshwater benthic macroinvertebrates using next generation DNA sequencing.

-- Woods, Steve (in progress).
+- Woods, Steve (2018).
 The consequences of exotic fish removal on the abundance and diversity of zooplankton.

 - Ross, Kathryn (2016).
 Resistance to African black beetle (Heteronychus arator) in perennial ryegrass (Lolium perenne L.) infected with AR1 endophyte